 Wireless phones can be important safety tools, but because they are mobile, they aren’t associated with one fixed location or address.
 This mobility, however, makes it harder for both service providers and 9-1-1 operators to pinpoint the location of a 9-1-1 call.

 There are two types of wireless emergency 9-1-1 services:

 Wireless Basic 9-1-1 service

 This type of wireless 9-1-1 service is provided in areas that receive Basic 9-1-1 service.
 When a wireless 9-1-1 call is made, the wireless carrier connects the emergency call to a 9-1-1 call centre that serves the area of the cellphone tower that the calling wireless handset is connected to.

 Wireless Enhanced 9-1-1 service

-With Enhanced 9-1-1, wireless carriers use Global Positioning System (GPS) and/or Triangulation technology to identify a 9-1-1 caller’s location (generally within 50 to 300 meters of the cellphone).
-The emergency call and the caller’s location are automatically transmitted to a 9-1-1 call centre serving that area.
+With Enhanced 9-1-1, wireless carriers use Global Positioning System (GPS) and/or trilateration technology to identify a 9-1-1 caller’s approximate location (generally within 50 to 300 meters of the cellphone).
+The emergency call and the caller’s approximate location are automatically transmitted to a 9-1-1 call centre serving that area.

 Not all cellphones have GPS capability.
 To get more information on a cellphone’s capabilities, check your manual or ask your wireless service provider.
 GPS capability uses signals from satellites to determine a cellphone’s location.

-If your cellphone does not have GPS capability, wireless carriers can also use triangulation technology, which locates the caller by measuring the cellphone signal’s distance from nearby cellphone towers.
+If your cellphone does not have GPS capability, wireless carriers can also use trilateration technology, which locates the caller by measuring the cellphone signal’s distance from nearby cellphone towers.

 Fixed VoIP service